 In some postions they can catch fire if something goes wrong.
-Through the 1980s on Fender, Mesa Boogie, and others often used them as power tube screen resistors and if a tube shorts out they literally go up in flames!
+Through the 1980s on Fender, Mesa Boogie, and others often used them as power tube screen resistors.
+If a tube shorts out they literally go up in flames!
 It is dangerous and they should NEVER be used in those circuit positions.
 Despite this fact many boutique and small builders use them in power positions.

 Do modern metal film, metal oxide and wirewound resistor sound harsh?